 Line 5c.
-Travel and entertainment expenses.- Include any of the following:
+Travel and entertainment expenses.
+Include any of the following:

-- 50% of the meals and entertainment not allowed under section 274(n). - Expenses for the use of an entertainment facility. - The part of business gifts over \$25. - An individual's expenses over \$2,000, allocable to conventions on cruise ships. - Employee achievement awards over \$400. - The cost of entertainment tickets over face value (also subject to the 50% disallowance under section 274(n)). - The cost of skyboxes over the face value of nonluxury box seat tickets. - The part of luxury water travel not allowed under section 274(m). - Expenses for travel as a form of education. - Other travel and entertainment expenses not allowed as a deduction.
+- 50% of the meals and entertainment not allowed under section 274(n). - Expenses for the use of an entertainment facility. - The part of business gifts over \$25. - An individual's expense over \$2,000, - allocable to conventions on cruise ships. - Employee achievement awards over \$400.The cost of entertainment tickets over face - The cost of entertainment tickets over face value (also subject to the 50% disallowance under section 274(n)). - The cost of skyboxes over the face value of nonluxury box seat tickets. - The part of luxury water travel not allowed under section 274(m). - Expenses for travel as a form of education. - Other travel and entertainment expenses not allowed as a deduction.